Dateutils

 The locale file is a simple tab separated text, following the

-) is the line of abbreviated weekday
+locale identifier line (xx_XX) is the line of abbreviated weekday

-) of which there must be 7 corresponding to Mon, Tue, …,
+names (%a) of which there must be 7 corresponding to Mon, Tue, …,

-followed by long weekday names (%A
+followed by long weekday names (%A), followed by abbreviated month

-) of which there must be 12 corresponding to Jan, Feb, …,
+names (%b) of which there must be 12 corresponding to Jan, Feb, …,

-followed last by the long month names (%B
+followed last by the long month names (%B).

 Extending the file is thus a matter of adding 5 lines.
 The environment

-can be used to override the default location.
+variable LOCALE_FILE can be used to override the default location.

 Similar projects